 - a.
-Avoidance: The proposed action will provide a safe drive-through to an existing mounted fuel tank.
-Specifically, the gravel will be placed off the western edge of the pad south of the existing access road.
-There is no viable alternative that will avoid impacts to waters of the U.S. including wetlands. - b.
-Minimization: The DS-2N pad expansion design focuses on minimizing impacts to waters and wetlands by limiting the gravel fill discharge to the minimal amount of surface area required to safely support the purpose of the expansion. - c.
-Compensatory Mitigation: ConocoPhillips proposes in-lieu fees as a means of compensatory mitigation for the unavoidable impacts to waters of the U.S. resulting from the project.
-If in-lieu fee credits are not available prior to the start of the project, ConocoPhillips may consider permittee-responsible mitigation as an alternative.
+Avoidance: "Fill will be placed along the southern edge of the existing DS-2G pad, and in the east and west reserve pits within the pad.
+There is no viable alternative that will avoid impacts to waters of the U.S. including wetlands." - b.
+Minimization: "The DS-2G pad expansion design focuses on minimizing impacts to waters and wetlands by limiting the gravel fill discharge to the minimal amount of surface area required to support the new wells and infrastructure." - c.
+Compensatory Mitigation: "Incorporating appropriate and practical avoidance and minimization measures, the proposed DS-2G expansion will result in approximately 1.17 acres of unavoidable impacts to wetlands.
+ConocoPhillips Alaska, Inc. proposes in-lieu fees or permittee responsible mitigation as a means of compensatory mitigation for the unavoidable impacts to waters of the U.S. resulting from this project."